WJLA-TV: Sports programming

 Beginning in September 1984, WJLA-TV became the Washington-area affiliate for Atlantic Coast Conference football and men's basketball along a syndicated network that was operated by Jefferson-Pilot Communications and eventually jointly produced with Raycom Sports.
 These games later moved to WDCA (channel 20).

 In the 2014 season, WJLA-TV began to air additional college football games through Sinclair's American Sports Network.

 In 2015, D.C.
 United of Major League Soccer reached a new multi-year deal with Sinclair Broadcast Group to broadcast all of the team's regionally televised matches on WJLA-TV and NewsChannel 8 (now WJLA 24/7 News), succeeding CSN Mid-Atlantic.
+Television coverage of United games moved back to NBC Sports Washington in 2021, and stayed there until all MLS live coverage went to MLS Season Pass in 2023.

-WJLA-TV airs select Washington Wizards NBA games and, since 2021, Washington Capitals NHL games through the leagues' contracts with ABC.
+In 2002, as part of ABC's NBA coverage, selected Washington Wizards games began airing on WJLA, succeeding WRC-TV.
+With the loss of NBA broadcast rights to NBC, select Wizards games will be moved back to WRC-TV beginning in 2025.
+WJLA-TV aired select regular season and postseason (Stanley Cup Playoffs) Washington Capitals games from 2000 until 2004 and has aired selected Stanley Cup Playoff games of the Capitals since 2022.

 News operation

 WJLA-TV presently broadcasts a total of 34 hours, 55 minutes of locally produced newscasts each week (with 6 hours, 35 minutes each weekday; and one hour each on Saturdays and Sundays).
 The station has the largest news team in the Washington area, which includes around 40 on-air staff members.
 As the flagship station of the Allbritton Communications station group, WJLA-TV provided all news reports for the Allbritton station group via its news-gathering service.

 Prior to 2001, WJLA-TV's newscasts had long placed third in the market's news ratings, behind WUSA and NBC-owned WRC-TV.
 The station hired Maureen Bunyan, former longtime anchor at WUSA, and in 2003, former CNN anchor Leon Harris joined the station as an anchor.
-In 2004, WJLA-TV hired Bunyan's former anchor desk partner, Gordon Peterson; and reunited the two as anchors for the 6:00 p.m. newscast.
+In 2004, WJLA-TV hired Bunyan's former anchor desk partner, Gordon Peterson; and reunited the two as anchors for the 6 p.m. newscast.
 These personnel moves, combined with WUSA's recent ratings troubles, led to a resurgence in the ratings.
-In the May 2010 sweeps, it placed number one at 5:00 p.m. in total viewers, and in the 25–54 demo.
+In the May 2010 sweeps, it placed number one at 5 p.m. in total viewers, and in the 25–54 demo.

 WJLA-TV became the second television station in the Washington, D.C. market (behind WUSA) to begin broadcasting its local newscasts in high definition on December 8, 2008.
 The upgrade included the introduction of a new on-air graphics package as well as minor changes made to the news desk for better viewing quality with high definition.
 Field reports and promotions for WJLA-TV's newscasts continued to be broadcast in standard definition until the end of March 2013, when the station upgraded to HD field cameras for field shots and some news promotions.